-Africa is a huge, diverse continent with plenty of things to see and do.
-However, doing a safari in one of its nations is a bucket-list item for many people for sure (I know it’s on ours!).
+Africa is a huge, diverse continent with plenty of things to see and do, and doing a safari in one of its nations is a bucket-list item for many people for sure (I know it’s on ours!).
 If you’re planning your next travel adventure, why not get out there and do something a little different?
-This one’s wild in a totally different way – you can actually show the pics to the grand kids someday.
+This one’s wild in a totally different way – you can actually show the pics to the grandkids someday.

 Everywhere you turn, you’ll see lush landscapes with eye-widening views.
-From kaleidoscope skies to vibrant orange sunsets, these mental images are some you’ll never forget – plus they look good in pics, too!
+From the clearest skies to vibrant orange sunsets, these mental images are some you’ll never forget – plus they look good in pics, too!

 Wildlife is everywhere.
 Literally everywhere.
 From cute elephants to majestic cheetahs, you’re bound to catch a glimpse of unique animals.
 Just don’t get too close!
 You’re there to look (and snap), but not touch.

 You only get to see your dog or cat.
 They’re great and everything, but it’s not the same.
 That’s if you’re lucky enough to even have one!

 Making pals comes naturally when you’re on safari.
 If you go on one of our Small Group Adventures, you’ll be put in a group with other like-minded individuals who’ll share your incredible experiences with you.
 They’ll be friends for life, honestly!